 For many couples, save-the-dates are an opportunity to set the tone of their wedding.
 Since this is the first glimpse into what the couple is planning, it’s easy to feel pressure to “get it right,” especially when it comes to wording.
-We turned to veteran wedding planners Mindy Weiss and Marcy Blum for their advice on save-the-date wording and etiquette.
+We turned to veteran wedding planner Mindy Weiss for her advice on save-the-date wording and etiquette.

 Meet the Expert

 - Mindy Weiss is a wedding and event planner based out of Beverly Hills and New York City.
 She began planning parties twenty years ago and some of her clients include the Kardashians, Ellen Degeneres, Jessica Simpson, Lala Anthony, Serena Williams, and Heidi Klum.